CiscoDevNet/mindmeld-blueprints/README.md

 ## Available Blueprints

-### Food Ordering (WIP)
+### Food Ordering

 The Food Ordering blueprint is a conversational app for ordering food from a food delivery service such as Amazon Restaurants, Caviar or JustEat.
 This blueprint will demonstrate building an application for interacting with a number of restaurants with different menus.

-### Home Assistant (WIP)
+### Home Assistant

-The Home Assistant blueprint is a conversational app for a smart home use case.
-This app should allow users to control appliances, lights, doors and thermostats.
-The app can also give meaningful replies to the users inquiring about weather and temperature.
+The Home Assistant blueprint is a conversational app that helps users to control appliances, lights, doors, thermostat and check the weather.
+This blueprint will demonstrate building an application with multiple intents, domains, entities and roles.

+### Video Discovery
+THe Video Discovery blueprint is a conversational app that helps users to search for and ask questions about movies and tv shows.
+This blueprint will demonstrate the extensive usage of the Knowledge Base component.